-Applicants should have a background in many of the following: evolutionary ecology, molecular techniques, statistics, GIS, and field work.
+Applicants should have a background in many of the following: evolutionary ecology, bioinformatics, molecular techniques, statistics, GIS, and field work.
 Applicants should be highly motivated and prepared to conduct independent field and laboratory research.

 1. a cover letter describing your research interests and prior experiences that have prepared you for graduate work in the Becker lab,

 2. your undergraduate transcript (an unofficial copy is fine),